-In addition to priorities listed in the mandate letter, Nunavut Housing Corporation has achieved a number of milestones including developing a memorandum of understanding with Nunavut Construction Corporation Development, the Department of Family Services and the Nunavut Arctic College to support training through Nunavut 3000.
+In addition to the priorities listed in my mandate letter, the NHC has achieved a number of other milestones, including:

-Through this memorandum of understanding we are training dozens of Nunavummiut in the communities where public housing is being built in 2023.

-Memorandum of understanding partners are working to build training capacity so that even more Nunavummiut can gain benefit from the employment and learning opportunities that housing activities provides in 2024 and beyond.

-Supporting local business by purchasing 22 modular units from Sakku Innovation Building Solutions Ltd.

-Hosting a housing forum in Iqaluit in June to bring together key housing stakeholders to find solutions for housing.
-Over 200 people participated, including community and industry representatives who brainstorm their ideas for projects and explored strategies for improving housing in the communities.

-Partnering with Ilitaqsiniq to develop and deliver Atuqtuaqsiarniq Illulirijikkunnit a voluntary tenant engagement workshop for current and potential public housing tenants in Nunavut.

-Workshops were delivered in Qikiqtani and Kivalliq regions on how to be a tenant.
+- Developing a memorandum of understanding with NCCD, the Department of Family Services, and Nunavut Arctic College to support training through Nunavut 3000.
+Through this MOU, we are training dozens of Nunavummiut in the communities where public housing is being built in 2023.
+MOU partners are working to build training capacity so that even more Nunavummiut can gain benefit from the employment and learning opportunities that housing activities provide in 2024 and beyond. - Supporting local business by purchasing 22 modular units from Sakku Innovation Buildings. - Hosting a housing forum in Iqaluit in June to bring together key housing stakeholders to find solutions for housing.
+Over 200 people participated, including community and industry representatives who brainstormed their ideas for projects and explored strategies for improving housing in the communities. - Partnering with Ilitaqsiniq to develop and deliver Atuqtuatsiarniq Iglulirijikkutnit, a voluntary tenant engagement workshop for current and potential public housing tenants in Nunavut.
+Workshops were delivered in the Qikiqtani and Kivalliq regions on how to be a tenant.

-Launching the \$1.3 million Nunalinni Piruqpaallirniq Fund, that partnership with Canada Housing Transformation Centre in April to support community housing projects.

-Inviting Nunavummiut to be involved in finding solutions to our critical housing shortage by issuing a call for proposals though the Nunavut Housing Supply challenge in March of 2023.
+- Launching the \$1.3 million Nunalingni Piruqpaallirut Fund, a partnership with the Canada Housing Transformation Centre in April to support community housing projects. - Inviting Nunavummiut to be involved in finding solutions to our critical housing shortage by issuing a call for proposals though the Nunavut Housing Supply Challenge in March 2023.
 We received 30 proposals with improvement and innovation ideas that we continue to follow up on and we will issue another call for proposals by the end of the year.

 Soon after we were elected, we said that our government was going to be bold and do big things.
-The alignment of investments being made by various departments in housing, or other areas that support housing such as community infrastructure and training, show our team approach.
+The alignment of investments being made by various departments in housing or other areas that support housing, such as community infrastructure and training, show our team approach.

-We continue to lobby the federal government for more to address out housing needs.

-We all want to grow and advance our and meet the needs of Nunavummiut.
+We continue to lobby the federal government for more to address our housing needs.
+We all want to grow and advance our territory and meet the needs of Nunavummiut.
 I believe Igluliuqatigiingniq will help to achieve our revision for a brighter future.
 I look forward to continuing to build homes together in the second half of our mandate.

-Mr. Chairman, as Minister of Finance, the Premier asked me provide broad support for Katujjiluta through financial review, analysis and budgeting recommendations aimed at implementing mandate objectives.

-Working closely with the departments of Community and Government Services, Economic Development and Transportation and Human Resources to develop options, a work plan and timeline for the realignment of Economic Development and Transportation and Community and Government Services.

-Work with the Nunavut Housing Corporation and Human Resources on investigating opportunities to enable and encourage residents to move from Government of Nunavut staff housing and social housing into affordable rental units, or homes of their own.
+Mr. Chairman, as Minister of Finance, the Premier asked me to "Provide broad support for Katujjiluta through financial review, analysis, and budgeting recommendations aimed at implementing mandate objectives"; "Work closely with the departments of Community and Government Services (CGS), Economic Development and Transportation (EDT), and Human Resources (HR) to develop options, a work plan and a timeline for the realignment of EDT and CGS"; "Work with the Nunavut Housing Corporation and HR on investigating opportunities to enable and encourage residents to move from Government of Nunavut staff housing and social housing into affordable rental units or homes of their own."